dwi11harsh/Computer-Networks/2. Direct Link Networks/Error Detection.md

 # Cyclic Redundancy Check
 a 32-bit CRC gives strong protection against common bit errors in messages that are thousands of bytes long

+- The theoretical foundation of the cyclic redundancy check is rooted in a branch of mathematics called finite fields.